tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/操作指南/只读实例/创建只读实例_intl_en.md

 ## Notes
 - There is no need to maintain accounts or databases for read-only replicas, which are synchronized with those of the primary instance.
 - Data inconsistency between multiple read-only replicas may occur due to the delay in data sync between the read-only replicas and the primary instance.
-You can check the delay in the console.
+You can check the delay and set the cloud monitoring alarm  in the console.
 - The specification of a read-only replica can be different from that of the primary instance, which makes it easier for you to upgrade the read-only replica according to the load.
 We recommend you keep the same specifications of read-only replicas in one RO group.

 ## Directions